To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Free State premier and longtime provincial chair Ace Magashule said the outcome of the elections was almost obvious based on the delegates' reaction to the announcement of each nominee's name.

 "People have made up their minds.
-I have been in the ANC long enough to read the signs."

 He said he was satisfied with how the nomination process went.